 - 3.4.
 The Plan is updated each year and is available on the Council's web-site. - 3.5.
 The Council has a strong public, third sector, and business engagement role.
 There is an established Partnership Toolkit setting out the governance and internal control arrangements which must be in place when the Council enters into partnership working.
 This includes arrangements for the roles of Members and Officers, and the implementation and monitoring of objectives and key targets.
-A programme of review against these requirements is led by Overview and Scrutiny. - 3.6.
+A programme of review against these requirements is led by Overview and Scrutiny.

+- 3.6.
 Working with partners, the Council assumes a strategic role for the Greater Birmingham area, working with the Local Enterprise Partnership (LEP) to develop collaborative solutions to common problems, and facilitating coherent programmes with regional and international partners to deliver an economic strategy for the city and region.
-LEP projects follow the Council's governance processes, managed and monitored through a Project Delivery Board, with regular reporting to the LEP Board by the LEP Champion.
+LEP projects follow the Council's governance processes, managed and monitored through a Project Delivery Board, with regular reporting to the LEP Board by the LEP Champion. - 3.7.

-- 3.7.
 The Plan articulates the strategic direction for the Council with a clear set of corporate priorities.
 These priorities have been informed by extensive consultation with the public and reflect the vision articulated in the Leader's Policy Statement 2014.
 Progress against these priorities is monitored through a set of Council Business Plan measures, which have been formally agreed by Cabinet following discussion with Members.
 Regular monitoring and quarterly reporting against these measures ensures that shortfalls in performance are identified at an early stage and effective action to bring performance in line with targets is undertaken. - 3.8.
 The Plan also includes a summary of high level actions for each Directorate to achieve the Council's priorities.
-These are supported in turn by more detailed Directorate and Service Plans which are also regularly monitored and reviewed against a set of performance indicators. - 3.9.
+These are supported in turn by more detailed Directorate and Service Plans which are also regularly monitored and reviewed against a set of performance indicators.
+However, the Kerslake report takes the view that the reductions so far have been too reactive and tactical.
+They need to be more strategic, transformational and underpinned by stronger analysis and makes the recommendation "BCC needs as a matter of urgency to develop a robust plan for how they are going to manage their finances up to 2018/19 without recourse to further additional funding from central Government".
+The Council is responding to this as a central part of its Future Council work. - 3.9.
 The Council ensures the economical, effective and efficient use of resources, and secures continuous improvement in the way in which its functions are exercised, by having regard to a combination of economy, efficiency and effectiveness as required by the Best Value duty.
 Achievement of value for money is central to the Plan and the Council's long term financial strategy.